kborys/TodoManager/README.md

 1. Publish the TodoManager.SqlDb
 2. Fill in TodoManager.Api user secrets with your db connection string according to appsettings.json

-- Authentication infos are temporarly stored in appsettings.Development.json, you don't need to change it.
+- Authentication infos are temporarly stored in appsettings.Development.json and don't need to be changed.